Identification of Child Penalties

-I begin by describing the normalized event-study empirical strategy, which proceeds in three steps.
-First, for each individual, the event is defined as the age at first childbirth, and separate regressions are estimated by gender, regressing the outcome on a set of event time indicators and fixed effects for age and calendar year.
-Second, predicted outcomes are computed using only the estimated fixed effects, often interpreted as the expected earnings absent treatment.
-Third, the estimated event-time coefficients are normalized by the mean of the predicted counterfactual outcomes.
-These normalized estimates capture the gender-specific percentage effects of parenthood.
-The post-treatment gender gap in these normalized estimates is often labeled the child penalty.
+The transition to parenthood is central to the onset of gender inequality in labor markets \citep{goldin2024nobel}.
+A large body of research quantifies how the effects of parenthood on labor market earnings differ between women and men \citep[e.g.,][]{kleven2019children}.
+The common approach, which I term normalized event studies, proceeds as follows.
+Within gender, outcomes are regressed on event-time indicators and age and calendar-year fixed effects.
+Predicted outcomes constructed from the fixed effects alone serve as the estimated counterfactual earnings absent children.
+The estimated event-time coefficients, normalized by the mean of the predicted counterfactual outcomes, capture gender-specific percentage effects of parenthood.
+The post-treatment gender gap in normalized estimates is then analyzed, and is often termed the ``child penalty''.
+Recent critiques discuss biases in the event study estimation method \citep[e.g.,][]{melentyeva2023child}.
+However, less attention has been paid to the validity of the identification framework underlying these empirical strategies.

-To articulate the identification assumptions underlying the normalized event study approach, I reverse-engineer the assumptions validated by the empirical test: that the pre-childbirth gender gap in normalized estimated effects equals zero \parencite[see, e.g.,][]{kleven2019children,andresen2022causes}.
-I first define the potential outcomes framework and relevant causal and descriptive estimands, then rewrite the empirical validation test in a $2\times2$, as in this simplified setting the assumptions become transparent.
-Under no anticipation, this test validates that parallel trend violations are equal across genders after normalizing by counterfactual earnings.
-I term this identification framework Normalized Triple Differences (NTD) and view it as the framework underlying normalized event studies.